DavidAntliff/PythonPackaging/README.md

           # ...

+A fresh virtualenv is recommended for each project.

-Developers, who have cloned this repository, install this package for editing with:
+Developers, who have cloned this repository, install this package into their virtualenv for editing with:

-    pip install --editable git@github.com:Group/Project.git#egg=abcde --src .
+    pip install --editable git+git@github.com:DavidAntliff/PythonPackaging.git#egg=PythonPackaging --process-dependency-links --src .

+Any dependencies will be fetched by `pip`.

-This creates a new subdirectory called `abcde` that contains the source files for this project.
+This creates a new subdirectory called `pythonpackaging` that contains the source files for this project.
 Files can be edited here.
-Any dependencies will be fetched by `pip`.

 Developer dependencies (not required by users) can be manually installed with:

     pip install -r requirements.txt

-A fresh virtualenv is recommended for each project.

-`requirements.txt` can also specify a URL for a downloadable dependency that will also be editable:
+If required, `requirements.txt` can also specify a URL for a downloadable dependency that will also be editable:

     -e git+git@github.com:DavidAntliff/PythonPackagingDependency@0.0.1#egg=PythonPackagingDependency-0.0.1